 Expanding into a country or hiring a workforce abroad can lead your business to great profits, but unfamiliar laws and regulations can counteract your company’s goals and plans.
 At Bradford Jacobs, we want to eliminate this complicated part.
 By using our PEO-service we can arrange all needed visas and permits including the entire application process without your physical presence.

-Few companies have these resources … or the time.
-Bradford Jacobs, as a global payroll service provider, have the resources and the time.
+Few companies have these resources, or the time.
 We are experts in hiring staff, applying for work visas in the UK and ensuring employees meet UK work visa requirements with the correct documentation.

 UK Work Visa Permits

 Applicants must have a confirmed job offer from a licensed UK employer who will act as sponsor, possess a Sponsorship Certificate issued by the employer and have passed a points-based assessment.
 The employer handles the procedure.

 Obtaining a UK work visa involves meeting strict eligibility criteria, which may vary for different countries and can apply to high value workers as well as temporary employees and domestic staff under the tier system.

 What are the types of UK Work Visas?

 The points-based tier system assesses applicants, who must score a minimum number total, depending on the category of visa being applied for:

 - Tier 1: High Value Migrants

 - Tier 2: Skilled Workers